rafaelmaruta/poc-lerna-nextjs/README.md

-# poc-lerna
+# poc-lerna-nextjs
-POC for monorepo with Lerna
+POC for monorepo with Lerna and Next.js